-There are other studies that prove that when one works out while in a fasting state, the ketone levels drive up even more!
+Other studies prove that when one works out while in a fasting state, the ketone levels drive up even more!

-Just keep in mind one thing: although we can increase the production of ketones by means of exercise, it may take a while for our body to fully adapt.
+Just keep in mind one thing: although we can increase the production of ketones using exercise, it may take a while for our body to fully adapt.
 Meaning it needs time to warm up to the idea of using fatty acids and ketones as its main fuels.

 How long?
 It varies from person to person but should take no more than 1-4 weeks.
 And during this period, some have experienced reduced physical performance.